Owner stock

 Frequently asked questions

-- Is Owner still a private company?
+- Is Owner a public or private company?

 - What is Owner's valuation?